vacuumlabs/bielik-ny-times/README.md

 # NY Times Most Popular Articles

-Sample application for fetching and displaying NY Times articles using React Native (Expo)
+Sample application for fetching and displaying NY Times articles using React Native (Expo).

-Sample app is published to expo host: [https://expo.io/@martin.bielik/ny-times-news](https://expo.io/@martin.bielik/ny-times-news).
+Application is also published to expo host: [https://expo.io/@martin.bielik/ny-times-news](https://expo.io/@martin.bielik/ny-times-news).
 You can try it by scaning QR code with Expo app on Android.

+*Note: application was developed and tested on Android device, it may not work on iOS.*

 ## Configuration